urahiroshi/e2e-server/README.md

 Result stores values obtained from trial, which is created by getXXX actions on usecase.

-- resultId (number, readonly): identify number.
+- resultId (number, readonly): identification number.
-    This is generated when usecase is created.
+    It is generated when usecase is created.
 - trialId (number, readonly): id of trial
 - htmls (array(object)):
     - html (string) : obtained html value